smart building — what is LVL and why do we love it?

-Solid wood is of course steeped in romantic nostalgia, but isn't all that great to build with: there are a lot of parts of the tree that you can't use and the consistency of the wood can very throughout the planks or beams.
+Solid wood is, of course, steeped in romantic nostalgia, but isn't all that great to build with: there are a lot of parts of the tree that you can't use and the consistency of the wood can vary throughout the planks or beams.
 There's also a risk the wood could crack or break.

 LVL vs CLT

 There are other types of industrial wood, like CLT (Cross-Laminated Timber), but for out purposes LVL is best suited.